-At The CCT we never forget to venture outside!
+Caring for God’s Acre is a Charity ‘dedicated to conserving and celebrating burial grounds and encouraging a holistic approach to management’.
+At CCT we never forget to venture outside, when possible.
 As well as churches, we look after many beautiful and ecologically important churchyards.

 In Gloucester, we approached Jonathan Bishop and his company Foliation to help maintain the churchyard surrounding St Oswald’s Tower in Lassington.
 Jonathan is both a Royal Horticultural Society advisor and Chelsea Flower Show Exhibitor.
 As well as experience in estate management, he has worked with many churches.
 His team either prepare a report and suggest a way forward, or work with a group directly.
 Their link with Lassington began with an inquiry for the churchyard to be used for wedding photographs.
 It was so overgrown that work on the site was urgently needed!
 Their role has been to maintain the churchyard and balance this with the needs of local wildlife.
 So far this year they have visited the site three times to check on progress.